remix-run/remix/docs/api/conventions.md

 }
 ```

-Usually your data is a better indicator of your cache duration than your route module (data tends to be more dynamic than markup), so the loader's and action's headers are passed in to `headers()` too:
+Usually your data is a better indicator of your cache duration than your route module (data tends to be more dynamic than markup), so the `action`'s & `loader`'s headers are passed in to `headers()` too:

 ```tsx
 export function headers({ loaderHeaders }) {